Antipodality of spherical designs with odd harmonic indices: Interval Designs

 for \( s=1,2,\ldots,t \), is called a \emph{strict Chebyshev-type quadrature of degree \( t \)} if all \( x_i \) are distinct, and a \emph{Chebyshev-type quadrature of degree \( t \)} otherwise~\cite{MR1240246}.
 As exemplified by the Chebyshev-Gauss quadrature

-where \( s \) ranges over \( 1,2,\dots,2n-1 \), Chebyshev-type formulas for the ultraspherical measure \( (1-x^2)^{\lambda-1/2}\,dx/ \int_{-1}^1 (1-x^2)^{\lambda-1/2}\,dx \) are a central object in the study of quadrature formulas.
+where \( s \) ranges over \( 1,2,\dots,2n-1 \), Chebyshev-type formulas for the ultraspherical measure \( (1-x^2)^{\lambda-1/2}\,dx/ \int_{-1}^1 (1-x^2)^{\lambda-1/2}\,dx \), where $\lambda$ is a nonnegative integer, are a central object in the study of quadrature formulas.
 Meanwhile, the study of the configuration of points \( x_1,\dots,x_n \) has long captured the attention of researchers in combinatorics and related areas, where the term ``interval design'' is widely used for the point configuration; for example see Bajnok~\cite{MR1129808}.

 \begin{dfn} A subset \( X = \{x_1, x_2, \dots, x_n\} \) of the interval \([a,b]\) is called an \emph{interval \( t \)-design} if

 holds for all \( s=1,2,\dots,t \).
 More generally, for \( T\subset\mathbb{N} \), the set \( X \) is called an interval design of \emph{index} \( T \) if \eqref{interval_design} holds for every \( s\in T \).